Virtual training

 The Five Key Elements of an Effective Training Environment

-Today, we’re going to talk about the second one.
+Today, we’re going to talk about the second of these key elements in training and development.
 What constitutes an effective training environment?
 More importantly, how can you create one for both your customers and your employees?

 What Is a Training Environment, Exactly?